richard-unterberg/leaflet-nextjs-ts-starter/README.md

 You can adjust the settings mainly in ```eslint.json``` and ```tsconfig.json```.

-I've been using them a lot on my dayjob so I can't be anymore without them.
+I've been using them a lot on my dayjob and I can't be anymore without them. 🥲

 ### <a id="web-gl"></a> 👽 Web GL based mapping

-Leafleft and JS-based are not performant enough for you and you are in for crazy fast WebGL mapping?
+Leafleft, graphic-based tile rendering or rasterized zoom levels are enough for you and you are in for crazy fast WebGL mapping?
 Here's my [maplibre next.js ts starter kit](https://github.com/richard-unterberg/maplibre-nextjs-ts-starter)

 ### <a id="no-ts"></a> 📝 Don't wanna use typscript at all?

 See this nice javascript implementation - This repo is heavily inspired by this one: https://github.com/colbyfayock/next-leaflet-starter

 Happy coding! ✌️👽